28 mins read

 Guaranteed Maximum Price (GMP) Contracts

-GMP contracts set the highest limit of a project's cost in that the owner will not pay a price exceeding this amount.
+GMP contracts set the upper limit of a project’s cost, so that the owner will not pay a price exceeding this amount.
 Any costs over and above the GMP are therefore absorbed by the contractor.
 On the other hand, if all the project goes under budget, then the excess amount may be shared between the owner and the contractor, which provides an incentive for the contractor to perform cost-effectively.

 Pros: